2004 Pasay local elections: Results

 Names written in bold-Italic are the re-elected incumbents while in italic are incumbents lost in elections.

 For Representative

 Rep. Ma.
 Consuelo "Connie" Dy won over Second District Councilor Imelda "Emi" Calixto-Rubiano.

 For Mayor

-Mayor Wenceslao Trinidad defeated retired police officer Ricardo "Ding" Santos.,who happened to be his opponent in a recall election in 2000.
+Mayor Wenceslao Trinidad defeated retired police officer Ricardo "Ding" Santos, who happened to be his opponent in a recall election in 2000.

 For Vice Mayor

 Vice Mayor Antonino "Tony" Calixto was re-elected.
 He won in a tight election to former Vice Mayor Gregorio "Greg" Alcera.

 For Councilors

 First District

 Four of the six incumbents were re-elected.
 Ma.
-Antonia "Tonya" Cuneta and Richard Advincula sealed her seat as newly duly elected councilor of the district.
+Antonia "Tonya" Cuneta and Richard Advincula sealed their seats as newly elected councilors of the district.
 Advincula replaced his father, three-termer councilor Eduardo "Ed" Advincula.
+Cuneta is the wife of former Liga President and ex-officio councilor Generoso Cuneta.

 Councilors Reynaldo Mateo and Ma.
 Luisa Petallo failed to secure their seats, placing 7th and 8th, respectively.